-Local Education Agency (LEA) indirect cost rates are developed in accordance with a delegation of authority agreement between ISBE and the U.S. Department of Education (ED).
+• Local Education Agency (LEA) indirect cost rates are developed in accordance with a delegation of authority agreement between ISBE and the U.S. Department of Education (ED).
 The plan includes both a restricted and unrestricted rate for each individual LEA.
-Both the restricted and unrestricted LEA rates are published the ISBE website.
-The FY 2019 rates are available on https://www.isbe.net/Pages/IndirectCost-Rate-Plan.aspx.
+Both the FY 2024 restricted and unrestricted LEA rates are published on the ISBE website.
 In the past, only the restricted rate was allowed when budgeting indirect cost reimbursements.